CircuitChaos/vtlivesgram/DEVEL.md

 # Entry point and main loop

 Program entry point is in *main.cpp*.
-It creates an instance of two classes: CView (user interface) and CSource (for providing magnitudes to be presented by the user interface) and starts a select()-based loop to watch for readability on two file descriptors: X server connection (xfd) and stdin (sfd).
+It creates an instance of two classes: View (user interface) and Source (for providing magnitudes to be presented by the user interface) and starts a select()-based loop to watch for readability on two file descriptors: X server connection (xfd) and stdin (sfd).

-If X server connection is readable, then CView::evt() is called to read and process all X server events.
+If X server connection is readable, then View::evt() is called to read and process all X server events.
 It returns a bit mask with user interface events, which can contain one or more of the following flags:

-* CView::EVT_TERMINATE – window has been closed, program has to terminate
+* View::EVT_TERMINATE – window has been closed, program has to terminate
-* CView::EVT_CONFIG_CHANGED – window width or speed been changed, need to pass new params to the CSource instance
+* View::EVT_CONFIG_CHANGED – window width or speed been changed, need to pass new params to the Source instance
-* CView::EVT_NEXT_FFT_WINDOW – next FFT window has been requested, need to pass it to the CSource instance
+* View::EVT_NEXT_FFT_WINDOW – next FFT window has been requested, need to pass it to the Source instance

-If standard input is readable, then CSource::read() is called, which can yield three results:
+If standard input is readable, then Source::read() is called, which can yield three results:

-* End-of-file on input (method returns false) – program has to terminate
+* End-of-file on input (method returns false) – program has to terminate (if -w is not specified) or just stop reading input (if -w is specified)
 * No result (empty output vector) – it means that more input data is needed and nothing is done
-* One or more rows for the user interface – they are passed to the CView instance along with the input sample rate, last timestamp and current FFT window name
+* One or more rows for the user interface – they are passed to the View instance along with the input sample rate, last timestamp, and current FFT window name

-# Data source (CSource)
+# Data source (Source)

-The most important method is CSource::read().
-It reads a block of data from the standard input, feeds it to the instance of CVtParser class, which parses it and returns raw samples and metadata (sample rate and timestamp), and then – as long as the number of samples accumulated is enough (at least sample rate divided by the speed) – calls operator() from the CFft instance to produce output magnitudes.
+The most important method is Source::read().
+It reads a block of data from the standard input, feeds it to the instance of a class derived from InputParser (VtParser or RawParser) class, which parses it and returns raw samples and metadata (sample rate and timestamp), and then – as long as the number of samples accumulated is enough (at least sample rate divided by the speed) – calls operator() from the Fft instance to produce output magnitudes.

-# User interface (CView)
+# User interface (View)

-This class is responsible for displaying data provided by CSource and for interacting with the user.
+This class is responsible for displaying data provided by Source and for interacting with the user.
 In its constructor, a connection to the X server is initialized and the program window is created.
 It also sets the window name, creates an atom to be read when the window manager closes the window, configures window event masks, reads the initial window size and initializes images, as for efficiency everything is drawn on images